Autofill Help

 - How do I use a JavaScript rule to check every checkbox on the page?

-- What if I have multiple sets of data I want to autofill for the same form.
-Is there a way to select which set of data to fill the form with?
+- What if I have multiple sets of data I want to autofill for the same form?

 - Can I use jQuery in a JavaScript rule?